wingel/sds7102/README.md

    busybox and uclibc that are very useful on an embedded system.

  * The Linux kernel provides most of the hardware support.
-It is branched from the tag "v3.12.61" of the [Linux stable git repository](https://git.kernel.org/cgit/linux/kernel/git/stable/linux-stable.git).
+It is branched from the tag "v4.4.14" of the [Linux stable git repository](https://git.kernel.org/cgit/linux/kernel/git/stable/linux-stable.git).
-   I can't remember why I started from this specific version of the Linux kernel, but I probably found some Linux tree which were supposed to support the s3c2416 and used that as a base for my changes.
+   This was the newest longtime kernel in the stable tree at the moment.

  * MyHDL is a Python based hardware description language (HDL) which is used some FPGA images that are used for testing.
 It is branched